As a teenager, a lot of things are confusing for us while our bodies develop.

 If you don’t clean your face regularly, you’ll have to deal with clogged pores.
 These clogged pores will keep your hair follicles from growing into a full-grown beard.
 On the other hand, if you clean your face in the morning and before bedtime, you remove dead skin cells, effectively keeping your hair follicles healthy.

 Minoxidil is a well-known growth stimulant.
 Apply it on your face and wait for it to increase blood flow into your hair follicles.
-With healthier hair follicles, you grow hair faster.
+With healthier hair follicles, you grow your teenage beard faster.

 Using Derma Rollers